OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

-For more detailed information on the Cilkscale API, as well as an example of how to aggregate work/span analysis measurements from disjoint code regions, see the relevant section of the [Cilkscale reference manual](/doc/reference/cilkscale/#cc++-api-for-fine-grained-workspan-analysis).
+For more detailed information on the Cilkscale API, as well as an example of how to aggregate work/span analysis measurements from disjoint code regions, see the relevant section of the [Cilkscale reference guide](/doc/reference/cilkscale/#cc++-api-for-fine-grained-workspan-analysis).

-## Benchmarking and visualization with the Cilkscale Python script
+## Performance vs. number of processors

-Cilkscale includes a Python script for benchmarking your program on multiple cores and visualizing its performance and scalability analysis results.
+Cilkscale includes a Python script for analyzing your program on different numbers of CPU cores and visualizing both its benchmarking and work/span analyses.
 The Cilkscale benchmarking and visualization Python script is found at `share/Cilkscale_vis/cilkscale.py` within the OpenCilk installation directory.
-The Cilkscale Python script automates the process of running a Cilk program on a different numbers of CPU cores, collating the benchmark timing data and work-span analysis measurements, and storing everything into a single, aggregate CSV file.
-In addition, the script processes the aggregate CSV file to generate plots of execution time and parallel speedup for each row (i.e., analyzed program region) of the CSV file.

 {% alert "warning" %}